alexmrbarreira/Titanic_Kaggle_challenge/README.md

 These scripts serve as a basic starting point to explore more elaborate data cleaning and modeling approaches.
 They compare three different modeling approaches, namely:

-(i) models built "by hand" after visually inspecting basic data trends;
+-models built "by hand" after visually inspecting basic data trends;

-(ii) a dense neural network;
+- a dense neural network;

-(iii) decision tree and random forest classifiers.
+- decision tree and random forest classifiers.

 ## Table of contents
 - [Dependencies](#dependencies)